wengangmao/fmms050/contents/.ipynb_checkpoints/introduction-checkpoint.md

-# FMMS050 -- Statistical and machine learning methods for engineering mechanics
+# FMMS050 - Statistical regression and machine learning

 ## Syllabus for this course
 The course is given by the Division of Marine Technology on the Department of Mechanics and Maritime Sciences, Chalmers University of Technology in Gothenburg, Sweden.